 - Innovative Projects:Develops and administers workforce projects that yield best practices.
 Workforce Solutions is also involved with Industry Sector Initiatives and industry-focused approaches to workforce and economic development.

-For more information on the assistance offered by CEI’s Workforce Solutions program, contact Christa Baade at 207-504-5855
+For more information about assistance offered by CEI’s Workforce Solutions program, contact Christa Baade at 207-504-5855